Now, there's no doubt that things have gotten tougher, but even when the economy is rough, most hires are replacement hires.

 Numbers speak for themselves.
-That makes sales resume the easiest to write, right?
+That makes sales resumes the easiest to write, right?

 Not necessarily.
 If they were, Mike DeLuca wouldn’t get so many resumes padded with fluff.
 Some examples:

-DeLuca is a 20-year sales veteran from companies including Yahoo, HotJobs and EMC.
+DeLuca is a 30-year sales veteran from companies including Yahoo, HotJobs and EMC.
 He’s now senior vice president of sales at Yodle, an online advertising company that connects local businesses with consumers.

 If you’re a sales pro who wants to work for a company that’s growing by triple digits, you should know that Yodle “can’t hire people fast enough,” in DeLuca’s words.
 The problem: The company isn’t getting as many qualified resumes as they need.
 Instead, they get fluff.